lucas2804/hardcore-rule/elixir/11-Productions.md

 ###Concepts

 1) Processes
-2) Agent        : Simple warrapers around state
+2) Agent        : Simple wrappers around state
 3) GenServer    : **Generic servers** (processes) that encapsulate state, provide sync and async calls, support code reloading, and more
 4) GenEvent     : **Generic Event** managers that allow publishing events to multiple handlers.
 5) Task         : Asynchronous units of computation that allow spawning a process and potentially retrieving it's result at a later time